geokit/geokit/README.markdown

 * Geoplugin.net -- another IP address geocoder

 ### The Multigeocoder
-* Multi Geocoder - provides failover for the physical location geocoders.
+* Multi Geocoder - provides failover for the physical location geocoders, and also IP address geocoders.

 ## MULTIPLE RESULTS
 Some geocoding services will return multple results if the there isn't one clear result.